paynebc/tunefish/README.md

 Compile using Visual Studio 2015.
 Solution can be found in /src/tunefish4/Builds/VisualStudio2015

+VST SDK has to be put in directory c:/dev/3rdparty/vst

 ### Compiling on Mac OS X

 Compile using XCode.
 Project can be found in /src/tunefish4/Builds/MacOSX

+VST SDK has to be put in directory ~/src/3rdparty/vst

 ### Compiling on Linux